The General, Northcote Architecture, Melbourne Contemporary Events Facility, Australian Design Images

 The General in Northcote Melbourne

 The General’s memorable design is built upon approximately 2087m2 of land size over 6 titles and comprises of 87 apartments across eight storeys with three levels of underground basement to service them.
 Furthermore, the first two levels are dedicated to mixed-used spaces to accommodate street-frontage restaurants, retail stores and offices.
-Level 3 sees a large setback carried all the way to the seventh level terrace, perched well above the the treeline featuring a communal gym and unhindered views of the CBD.
+Level 3 sees a large setback carried all the way to the seventh level terrace, perched well above the the treeline featuring a communal gym and unhindered views of the Central Business District.

 The General is hollowed with three vertical voids which provide natural ventilation and light to the bedrooms in each apartment.
 This alternative method prevented the need to make each apartment wider to allow adequate light and air flow.
 Each void is painted with white reflective paint to carry as much light as possible into the adjoining bedrooms.